Lynne Marie Stewart

-Lynne Marie Stewart (December 14, 1946 – February 21, 2025) was an American actress, widely known for her performance as Miss Yvonne, "the Most Beautiful Woman in Puppet Land".
-She originated the role in the 1981 stage show The Pee-wee Herman Show, continuing it on the CBS television show Pee-wee's Playhouse, the 2010 Los Angeles stage revival, and the Broadway production which opened in November 2010 at the Stephen Sondheim Theatre.
-Stewart was also known for her recurring role on the FX/FXX television series It's Always Sunny in Philadelphia as Charlie Kelly's mother Bonnie.
+Lynne Marie Stewart (December 14, 1946 – February 21, 2025) was an American actress.
+She was widely known for her performance as Miss Yvonne, "the Most Beautiful Woman in Puppet Land," originating the role in the 1981 stage show The Pee-wee Herman Show.
+She continued to play Miss Yvonne on the CBS television show Pee-wee's Playhouse, the 2010 Los Angeles stage revival, and the Broadway production which opened in November 2010 at the Stephen Sondheim Theatre.
+Stewart was also known for her recurring role on the FX/FXX television series, It's Always Sunny in Philadelphia as Charlie Kelly's mother, Bonnie.

 Early life

 Stewart was born in Lynwood, California, on December 14, 1946.
 Stewart majored in theater arts at Los Angeles City College, where she met her best friend, Cindy Williams.

 Career

 Stewart was a member of The Groundlings in the 1970s, and met both Paul Reubens and Phil Hartman there.

 Stewart played several different nurses on the television series M*A*S*H. She had a small part in the 1973 film American Graffiti as Bobbie, who drove the car of girls who pick up Curt (Richard Dreyfuss) in one scene.
 She played a variety of characters on Laverne & Shirley.
 She provided Shirley's voice in the Saturday morning cartoon Mork & Mindy/Laverne & Shirley/Fonz Hour and Laverne & Shirley in the Army.
 She worked with Tracey Ullman in specials for HBO and Showtime, including Tracey Ullman in the Trailer Tales and Tracey Ullman's State of the Union.
-Stewart appeared on Alice (American TV series) S2.E5 episode titled "Single Belles".
+Stewart appeared in the Alice episode titled "Single Belles".
 She played a nun in a season six episode of The Golden Girls.

 She was part of the cast of Pee-wee's Playhouse as Miss Yvonne "the Most Beautiful Woman in Puppet Land".
 Her character was especially flirty and known for providing steamy adult-like humor to the children's show.
 Miss Yvonne's character was a woman obsessed with beauty and cosmetics, who often flirts with Pee-wee and many of the other male characters on the show.
 Miss Yvonne is given the title "the most beautiful woman in Puppetland" by the puppet characters (especially Mr. Window who would usually introduce her).
 She wears a large brown bouffant-style wig that she doesn't like getting wet, gaudy dresses, and heels.
 She originated the role in the 1981 stage show The Pee-wee Herman Show, continuing it on the CBS television show Pee-wee's Playhouse, the 2010 Los Angeles stage revival, and the Broadway production which opened in November 2010 at the Stephen Sondheim Theatre.